PowerBiDevCamp/TranslationsBuilder/Docs/Understanding Translations in Power BI.md

 design multi-language reports so that page tabs are never displayed to the user.

-A little later in this article you learn about the nitty-gritty details of building multi-language reports in Power BI Desktop.
-At this point, however, it's possible to make a high-level observation.
-For someone experienced with report building in Power BI Desktop, the challenge of learning how to build multi-language reports isn't as much about learning ***what to do*** but more about learning ***what not to do***.
-There are lots of popular Power BI report design techniques that cannot be localized and therefore cannot be used when building multi-language reports.

-Before you dive into the details of building multi-language report, there are two important issues to consider.
-These issues are important because they could become serious showstoppers if you are attempting to follow the guidance in this article.
-The first issue is that multi-language reports must run in a dedicated capacity.
+You should understand that Power BI reports and datasets that support multiple languages must run in a dedicated capacity.
 That means you must be working with either Power BI Premium or the Power BI Embedded service in Microsoft Azure.
 Multi-language reports will not work correctly when loaded into a Power BI workspace in the shared capacity.

-The second issue is that Power BI Apps don't support localization and can't be used to distribute multi-language reports.
-That means you will have to find an alternative approach to making multi-language reports accessible to users.
-This isn't a problem in a PaaS scenario when you're developing with Power BI embedding.
-In a SaaS scenario where licensed users are accessing reports using the Power BI Service, you can use an alternative to Power BI Apps such as report sharing, direct workspace access or secure embed.
+If you are working in a Power BI workspace that does not display the diamond indicating a Premium workspace, you will find that multi-language reports do not work as expected because they cannot load secondary translations.

+### Understand the Three Types of Translations

+When it comes to localizing Power BI artifacts such as datasets and reports, there are three different types of translations.

+- Metadata Translations

+- Report Label Translations

-### Metadata Translations versus Data Translations
+- Data Translations

-Metadata translations are used to localize the text for dataset object property values such as the names of tables, columns and measures.
-While metadata translations help to localize the names of tables and columns, they don't offer any assistance when it comes to localizing text values in the data itself.
-If your dataset has a **Products** table, how do you localize the text-based product names that exist in the individual rows of the **Products** table?
+**Metadata translations** provides localized values for dataset objects.

-While adding metadata translations to your dataset is an essential first step, it doesn't always provide a complete solution by itself.
-A complete solution might require going further to localize the text-based content stored in table rows such as product names, product categories and country names.
-In certain reporting scenarios, the use of metadata translations must be complimented by a dataset schema designed to support **data translations**.
+The object types which support metadata translation include tables, columns, measures, hierarchies and hierarchy levels.
+Metadata translations are the easiest to create, managed and integrate into a Power BI report experience.
+By using the machine translation features of Translations Builder, you can add all the metadata translations you need to test a Power BI report in a matter of minutes.
+While adding metadata translations to your dataset is an essential first step, it doesn't provide a complete solution by itself.
+A complete solution will require going further to localize report labels.

+**Report label translations** provide localized values for text-based elements on a report that are not directly associated with a dataset object.
+Examples of report labels include the report title, section heading and button captions.
+Report label translations are harder to create and manage than metadata translations because Power BI provides no direct feature to integrate them.
+Translations Builder solves this problem by creating a hidden table in the data model named Localized Labels and it adds a hidden measure to track the translations for each report label that requires localization.

+**Data translations** provide translated values for text-based columns from the rows of data shown in a report.
+Data translations are harder to design and implement as the underlying datasource must be designed with additional columns for each language that needs to be supported.
+Once the underlying datasource has been extended with extra translation columns, you can use the new feature in Power BI Desktop named Field Parameters to design a scheme that allows a report to provide a mechanism where filtering can be used to load the data translations for a specific language.

 While every multi-language report will require metadata translations, it's is not as clear whether they will also require data translations.
 Some projects will require data translations while other projects will not.
-The final section of this article examines the important issues to consider when deciding whether to take on the extra work to implement data translations.
-This article waits until the end to discuss data translations because it is something that will not be required in every multi-language reporting project.

 ### The Multi-language Report Development Process